How to Grow and Care for Swiss Cheese Plants (Monstera)

 When they infest a plant, you’ll see leaf yellowing and stunted growth.
 New foliage will be slow to emerge.
 It won’t fenestrate, and it won’t grow as large as it should.

-On the bright side, if you are the patient sort, this is a fairly easy problem to remedy.
-Isolate your plant and grab a bunch of cotton swabs and some rubbing alcohol.
+If you are the patient sort, this is a fairly easy problem to remedy.
+You can remove them with cotton swabs dipped in rubbing alcohol.

 Learn more about scale in our guide.